Angelababy's shocking new relationship!It is rumored that a mysterious man visits a boudoir at night for a spring evening- Sing Tao Global Network - Breaking Latest News

 The 34-year-old Angelababy (Yang Ying) announced at the beginning of last year that she and Huang Xiaoming had ended their 7-year marriage, and the two sides jointly raised their son “Little Sponge”.
-Since reverting to being single, their love life has attracted much attention from the outside world.
+Since they became single again, their love life has attracted a lot of attention from the outside world.
 Huang Xiaoming was revealed earlier and targeted mainland Internet celebrity Ye Ke.
 Angelababy was also accused of biting ears with a mysterious man in a suit at an event in New York last month.
 Although she frequently shared There are scandals, but most of them are ignorant and romantic, and none of them have been confirmed.
 Until this morning (2nd), the topic of “Angelababy’s new relationship” suddenly became the number one trending topic on Weibo.
 It was rumored that she had a close relationship with a man outside the circle recently, and it was suspected that she had successfully left the single!

 ▲Angelababy’s shocking new relationship!
 It is rumored that a mysterious man visited the boudoir for the spring night, and the suspected assistant responded unexpectedly.